markski1/SAMonitor/README.md

   sampCac:       String (Version of SAMPCAC required.
 "Not required" otherwise.)
 ```

 The API ***should*** never return any null values.
-Either '0' or "Unknown" would come in their placee where appropiate.
-Still, because bugs exist, you may wish to account for the possibility of 'null' values.
+Either '0' or "Unknown" would come in their placee where appropiate, or at worst, an empty [] response.
+Still, because bugs can exist, you may wish to account for the possibility of 'null' returns.

 ## Add your server